ganesh9980/React-Calculator/README.md

 # React-Calculator
-Create a calculator using react
+Looking for someone to create a simple basic calculator using react